cobicarmel/elementor/docs/content/controls/_raw-html.md

 #Raw-HTML

 Display HTML content in the panel.
-You can add custom `classes` to the control.
+You can add custom `classes` to the control wrapper.

 *Returns:* `string`